ifBars/S1API-docs/.vitepress/docs/guide/installation.md

 2. **Install S1API**
    - Download the latest S1API release ZIP file.
-   - Extract the ZIP file, which contains a `Plugins` folder, with the S1API DLL and folder.
-   - Drag the contents of the extracted `Plugins` folder into the `Plugins` folder in your Schedule One game directory.
+   - Drag the `Plugins` folder into your Schedule One game directory.
    - If prompted to replace files, select "Yes".
-This should only occur when updating.
+This should only occur when updating S1API.

 3. **Verify Installation**
    - Launch Schedule One.